Figma MCP server

 Available Tools

-The server provides several tools for interacting with Figma files:
+The Figma MCP server provides several tools that Claude can use to interact with your Figma files:

 • add_figma_file: Add a Figma file to your conversation context

-• view_node: Get a thumbnail for a specific node in a Figma file
+• view_node: Generate a thumbnail for a specific node in a Figma file

 • read_comments: Retrieve all comments on a Figma file